 I have always had a respect for my elders.
 I was taught that right or wrong, they had paid the price to make the decision, and I didn’t need to understand.
 Today I am an advocate for men and women in the ministry.
 If they have no one to talk to, they can talk to me.
 Why?
 Because real love remembers!

 Heb 13:7 Remember those who rule over you, “who lead/walk before you and have been your examples” who have spoken the word of God to you, whose faith follow, considering the outcome of their conduct.

-Remember is not always money, remember is a phone call, a card, a lunch, a cut the grass or any act of kindness.
+Remember is not always money, remember is a phone call, a card, a lunch, cutting their grass, or any act of kindness.

-You sow what you reap and if the increasing darkness of society is any clue, some people are in for rude awakening.
+You sow what you reap, and if the increasing darkness of society is any clue, some people are in for a rude awakening.
 Remember these words when you find yourself inside that retirement home.
 It’s what you bred!

 Ask yourself; whose shoulders have you been standing on?
 Maybe your memory has selectively forgotten the price others paid to help you and your family, but I assure you the Lord hasn’t, and the subject is not closed!